Inter-Agent Relative Representations for Multi-Agent Option Discovery

-We follow the representation-driven option discovery (ROD) cycle from~\citet{machado2023optiondisc} \footnote{We use the ALLO method from~\citet{gomez2024optiondisc} to approximate the eigenvectors of the graph Laplacian and follow the original \textit{eigenoptions} approach from~\citet{machado2017optiondisc}, where we use a single ROD cycle to generate the whole set of eigenvectors.
-A motivation for these design choices is in Appendix~\ref{appendix:rod_discussion}.} to generate the desired set of options, but precede the eigenvector estimation by first representing the joint states as their disentangled multi-dimensional $n$-distance representation.
-Both the $n$-distance encoder training and joint option discovery are done offline, prior to the generic training.
+We follow the representation-driven option discovery (ROD) cycle from~\citet{machado2023optiondisc}~\footnote{We use the ALLO method from~\citet{gomez2024optiondisc} to approximate the eigenvectors of the graph Laplacian and follow the original \textit{eigenoptions} approach from~\citet{machado2017optiondisc}, where we use a single ROD cycle to generate the whole set of eigenvectors.
+A motivation for these design choices is in Appendix~\ref{appendix:rod_discussion}.} to generate the set of options, but precede the eigenvector estimation by first representing joint states as their disentangled multi-dimensional $n$-distance representation.
+Both the $n$-distance encoder training and joint option discovery are done prior to the generic training.
 By converting raw joint states into relative representations, we produce options that reflect a range of complex multi-agent alignment behaviours, enabling agents to synchronise along various subsets of their state features.
-Figure~\ref{fig:eigenvectors_fig1} (right) illustrates the resulting eigenvectors in a grid-world setting with coordinate-based states; Appendix~\ref{appendix:eivenctors_comparison} provides a more detailed analysis.
-For ease of understanding, we fix the positions of $N-1$ agents and visualise the eigenvector from the remaining agent's perspective.
-We emphasise that these relative eigenvectors are highly responsive to changes in the joint state due to the re-centering effect around the \textit{Fermat} state, a property that is much less evident in the eigenvectors discovered on raw joint-states.
+Figure~\ref{fig:eigenvectors_fig1} (right) illustrates the resulting eigenvectors in a grid-world setting with coordinate-based states; Appendix~\ref{appendix:eivenctors_comparison} extends this analysis to prior multi-agent eigenoption methods~\citep{KronMAOD2023}.
+For ease of understanding, we fix the positions of $N-1$ agents and visualise the eigenvectors from the remaining agent's perspective.
+We emphasise that these relative eigenvectors are highly responsive to changes in the joint state due to the re-centring effect around the \textit{Fermat} state, a property that is much less evident in the eigenvectors discovered on raw joint states.
 In this simple domain, the first eigenvector aligns agents along one coordinate axis, while its negation (also a valid eigenvector) aligns them along the other.
-The subsequent eigenvector promotes alignment across both axes simultaneously, followed by eigenvectors that capture more complex state synchronisation patterns.
+The subsequent eigenvector promotes alignment across both axes simultaneously, followed by eigenvectors that capture more complex synchronisation patterns.

 Following the procedure introduced in Section~\ref{sec:back_options}, we use these eigenvectors as intrinsic reward signals for option-policy training.
 Figure~\ref{fig:option_policy_plots} shows a visualisation of the multi-agent options trained to follow the positive and negative versions of the first two eigenvectors for a team of four agents.
 With each grid, we report the feature-wise distance values for the corresponding final states, highlighting the distinct alignment patterns achieved by the learned option policies.
 Furthermore, the first two eigenvectors induce the same behaviours for four agents as they did for three in Figure~\ref{fig:eigenvectors_fig1}, illustrating the consistency of the alignment patterns with respect to team size.